mklabs/vimfiles/vim/boilerplate/templates/default/readme.md

 Add credits here

-License: Same as the three plugins mentioned above, same as Vim.
+License: Same as Vim.
 See `:help license`.